Molecular gas scaling relations for local star-forming galaxies in the low-$M_*$ regime: Sample selection and methods

-where $L'_\mathrm{CO}$ is the aperture corrected CO(1-0) line luminosity and we are using the $\alpha_\mathrm{CO}$ prescription described above.
+where $L'_\mathrm{CO}$ is the aperture corrected CO(1-0) line luminosity and we are using the $\alpha_\mathrm{CO}$ prescription from Eq. \ref{eq:alphaco}.
 To ensure the robustness of our results regarding the chosen prescription for $\alpha_\mathrm{CO}$, we test two additional models.
 The results are described in Appendix \ref{app:alphaco}.